btcnhung1299/study-notes/Reinforcement Learning/Direct Utility Estimation.md

 **Formulation**: Direct utility estimation can be viewed as a supervised problem where input is the state and [[Utility]] as output.

 **Disadvantage**:
-- Violate the nature of states, or [[Bellman equation]]: states are not independent from each other
+- Violate the nature of states, or [[Bellman equation]]: states are not independent from each other -> slow converge